Gilgamech/SPArational/www/Information.md

   1. Page-level: These usually apply a page, using page-wide element types and classes as identifiers.
 These are usually declared in a CSS file.
   1. Frame-level: These usually apply to a section, using frame element IDs and relative references as identifiers.
 These are declared in a CSS file.
   1. Section-level: These usually apply to a section, using element IDs as identifiers.
 These are usually declared in a `style` tag near the top of the section page.
   - Feel free to call external CSS and Javascript files to extend your site beyond the basics, or define & call your own classes, styles, and functions.
     - Or use a mix of inline and external site styles and functions.
     - Sparational 4 lets you build your site however you want.

+### YAML and JSON page frames and full SPA files.

+'SPA' is pronounced like William Shatner saying 'Spock'.
+(Not really - pronounce however you like, including 'GIF'.)

+- Full SPA pages in JSON are from Sparational 1.
+These:
+  - Had the filename `.spa`, but have been changed to `.jml` at the start of Sparational 4 alpha stage development.
+  - Can be identified by the `jmlVersion` variable in the root of the data.
+  - Use a version of JML (JSON Markdown Language) to represent HTML instead of XML.
+  - Fully describe a site, including CSS classes and styles, numerous website pages, and additional elements and data as needed.
+  - Key feature is variable replacement system, allowing a reference to any other part of the data file through `$_.path.to.data`.
+  - Enable full SPA operation, allowing switching between pages without reloading or using browser navigation.
+(This mode doesn't work well with current browsers, search engines, or user habits.)
+  - Depreciated as hard to use.
+These are still supported but not recommended - instead, consider writing an API that uses this interface.
+This is how Sparational 4 Markdown support works.

+- JSON page frames are from Sparational 4 beta.
+These:
+  - Use a version of JML (JSON Markdown Language) to represent HTML instead of XML.
+  - Describe only the outline of a site, and instruct the browser to load other elements from other locations.
+  - Enable page-based SPA operation, where site elements are technically reloaded on every call, but their static nature allows heavy caching at every level.
+  - Depreciated for general use as hard to use.
+These are still available for more complex page frames.

+- Full SPA pages in YAML are coming soon for Sparational 4.
+These:
+  - Use YAML to represent HTML.
+  - Will have an identifier variable like `YAML-Hypertext`.
+  - Fully describe a site, including CSS classes and styles, numerous website pages, and additional elements and data as needed.
+  - Variable replacement system might be added - this design decision is pending.

+- YAML page frames are coming soon for Sparational 4.
+These:
+  - Use YAML to represent HTML.
+  - Describe only the outline of a site, and instruct the browser to load other elements from other locations.
+  - Enable page-based SPA operation, where site elements are technically reloaded on every call, but their static nature allows heavy caching at every level.

 ## Sparational History